 The best thing about the Bubble Guppies game is its variety.
 There are plenty of activities, all of which are very different from one another, including planting seeds, directing traffic, building a car, matching silhouettes, and more.
 And each of these activities has a nice educational lesson to it; the only one that really doesn't is the car racing at the end.
 The one big flaw in the game is the way it makes you wait through verbal instructions before performing any actions.
 This may not only rile up impatient kids, but it prevents them from acting on their own once they've gotten the grasp of a mini-game's rules.

 Families can talk about whether kids want to play this game because they have seen the TV show.
 How does this game serve to market the TV show?

 Parents can also talk to kids about the difference between video game cars and real ones -- particularly how hitting something with your car in real life would be harmful (unlike in the game, where cars simply come to a stop when they encounter an obstacle).

-Thinking & Reasoning: investigation, thinking critically
+- Skills: Creativity: imagination, making new creations, Thinking & Reasoning: investigation, thinking critically

 - Publisher: 2K Play

 - Release date: November 9, 2012

 - Genre: Preschool

 - Topics: Cars and Trucks, Horses and Farm Animals